 Paul Sahbaz, Chair of Administration, Facilitator

 Paul studied Politics and Governance at Ryerson University.
 His working class background has shaped his passion for working toward an effective and accessible social safety net.
 His resolve for these issues were further solidified after a workplace injury caused his father to lose his job unexpectedly.
 He has worked on several campaigns for progressive politicians and continues to take an active part in politics.
-While working on the 2014 Toronto municipal election he witnessed first hand how some of the city's most marginalized felt powerless and hopeless about the political process but it's also where he learned the importance of organizing in effecting real change by empowering those very same people.
 A total geek polymath, Paul is well-versed in the world of video games, comic books and collectible toys.
 To his great dismay, his encyclopedic knowledge of DC Comics characters has yet to come in handy while organizing.

 Sabrina Bowman, Facilitator